TheCreatorJames/CapiumForum/README.md

 ##### Markdown Syntax
 Older forums used [BBCode](https://en.wikipedia.org/wiki/BBCode) for formatting, which is a lot like writing HTML.
 Capium uses Markdown, which is much easier to work with for lightweight syntax.
 Many people are familiar with Markdown already, so it was an obvious choice.

+##### No Database Required
+While not having database support can seem like a bad thing, it doesn't do any harm here.
+Relational Databases can be slow and bloated, and sometimes unnecessary.
+For the purposes of a lightweight forum, a database was not necessary.
+This does not mean support will not be added down the line.

+##### Lightweight
+This little application can is pretty efficient.
+The rendering for web pages is done on the client, rather than the server, which means faster response times and more requests fulfilled.
+Your Raspberry Pi could host your forum easily.
+Bigger Forums require more resources, and when you're running your database alongside your bloated forum on the same RPi, things can get slow.

 ##### Easy To Setup
 With a small 16KB file, and a two step launch process, this forum is one of the easiest to launch and take advantage of.